 If you plan to frequently switch between towing the trailer cycle and riding child-free, you’ll want to pay attention to the way that the trailer cycle removes from the adult bike.
 Seat-post-mounted trailer cycles generally have a quick release, which allows you to quickly install or remove the trailer cycle without any tools, while leaving the hitch attached to the seat post.

-Rack mounted trailer cycles remove easily from the rack.
-The rack itself requires tools to uninstall, so it’s not something you’ll want to do regularly, but the rack can be used to mount panniers/saddle bags and other gear when you’re riding on your own.
+Rack mounted trailer cycles remove even more easily from the rack.
+The rack itself requires tools to uninstall, so it’s not something you’ll do regularly, but the rack can be used to mount panniers/saddle bags and other gear when you’re riding on your own.

-If you have multiple trailer cycle riders of differing heights, look for a model that has a quick release on the seat post.
+One huge advantage of tag along bikes is that you they can easily be adjusted for use with bike riders of differing heights.
+Just be sure to look for a model that has a quick release on the seat post.
 Otherwise, you’ll need to carry an Allen wrench for any mid-trip rider switches (or swap out the stock seat post collar for a quick release version).

-While most trailer cycles are single speed, some, like the Burley Piccolo do have gears, typically 6 or 7 on a rear derailleur.
-While we generally prefer non-geared trailer cycles for their simplicity and lower price, gears do give kids a great opportunity to experiment with shifting gears while still under the control of an adult bike.
+This one is really just for tag along bikes.
+While most are single speed, some, like the Burley Piccolo do have gears, typically 6 or 7 on a rear derailleur.
+While we generally prefer non-geared trailer cycles for their simplicity and lower price, gears do give kids a great opportunity to experiment with shifting while still under the control of an adult bike.

 Most geared trailer cycles have grip shifters while others have thumb shifters.
-Thumb shifters are generally considered to be easier for small hands to operate, but shifters do vary widely in stiffness and ease of operation.
 If at all possible, have your kids test ride a geared trailer cycle before purchasing to ensure they’re physically able to operate the shifter.

 Gears don’t make much of a difference in the ease of pedaling for the adult rider.
 Trailer cycles with gears are also more expensive than their single-speed equivalents, and require more maintenance due to the rear derailleur.
 It’s up to you to decide whether the extra price is worth the extra money and hassle.